henningWoehr/actions/setup-poetry/readme.md

 ## Getting started

 ### Description
-With this action you can easily install python and poetry
+With this action you can easily install python and poetry and optionally the dependencies for the project

 ### Create your workflow
 ```yaml